pannal/obs-hw-offload/README.md

 # obs-hw-offload
-### GStreamer-based NDI-to-RTMP with VAAPI HW transcoding
+### GStreamer-based NDI®-to-RTMP with VAAPI HW transcoding

 ## Introduction
 Ever wondered why you have an Intel CPU with QuickSync capabilities in your network, or a server with an Arc GPU, but you're still using your gaming